IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     If there are no topics in the catalog, you may need to complete the tutorial setup step to [populate the catalog](./tutorial-0#populating-the-catalog).

-1. Find the `ORDERS.NEW` topic.
+1. Find the `ORDERS` topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-1.png "screenshot of the EEM catalog"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-1.png "screenshot of the EEM catalog")

 1. Click into the topic to review the information about the events that are available here.

-    Look at the schema to see the properties in the order events.
-You can see the sample message to get an idea of what to expect from events on this topic.
+    Look at the schema to see the properties in the order events, and get an idea of what to expect from events on this topic.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-2.png "screenshot of the EEM catalog"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-2.png "screenshot of the EEM catalog")